• Skip to primary navigation

 How to make homemade cream of rice cereal

-Making your own cream of rice is a healthier alternative to traditional white carbs, as brown rice can be used to increase the fiber and nutrient content of the cereal.
+Making your own cream of rice is an alternative to traditional white carbs, as brown rice can be used to increase the fiber and nutrient content of the cereal.
 I will include the recipe for making your own cream of rice brown cereal in the recipe box below.

 To make your own cream of rice, simply blend the rice of your choice in a blender or food processor is broken up and blended.
 Cook the blended rice with liquid and salt on the stove, stirring occasionally until it reaches a creamy, smooth texture.